lingtalfi/Light_DeveloperWizard/doc/api/Ling/Light_DeveloperWizard.md

     - WebWizardToolsProcess::getCategory &ndash; Returns the category of this instance.
     - WebWizardToolsProcess::setCategory &ndash; Sets the category.
     - WebWizardToolsProcess::execute &ndash; Executes the process.
+    - WebWizardToolsProcess::addLogMessage &ndash; Adds a message of the given type to the log.
 - [AddStandardPermissionsProcess](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/AddStandardPermissionsProcess.md) &ndash; The AddStandardPermissionsProcess class.
     - [AddStandardPermissionsProcess::__construct](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/AddStandardPermissionsProcess/__construct.md) &ndash; Builds the WebWizardToolsProcess instance.
     - WebWizardToolsProcess::prepare &ndash; An opportunity for the process to create the controls, and/or to change the label of the process dynamically.